Lewis Babcock: Federal judicial service

 Babcock was nominated by President Ronald Reagan on June 23, 1988, to a seat on the United States District Court for the District of Colorado vacated by Judge John L. Kane Jr. He was confirmed by the United States Senate on October 14, 1988, and received his commission on October 17, 1988.
 He served as Chief Judge from 2000 to 2007.
 He assumed senior status on his 65th birthday on April 4, 2008.

 Notable cases

-Among Babcock's notable cases were civil lawsuits over the Columbine High School massacre, and Lane v.
+Among Babcock's notable cases were civil lawsuits over the Columbine High School massacre, including those against Jefferson County Sheriff Office and Sheriff John Stone. and Lane v.
 Owens, a 2003 decision to enjoin enforcement of a Colorado law requiring students and teachers to recite the Pledge of Allegiance.
 Judge Babcock also upheld the constitutionality of Colorado's ban on smoking in bars and restaurants.

 Other cases include Golan v.
 Gonzales, in which he held that the copyright provisions of the Uruguay Round Agreements Act did not violate the United States Constitution.